 \subsection{Simulations Based on the Empirical Application}

-\phantomsection The placebo method used by \cite{Andersson2019} is commonly used in practice and, as previously noted (see \cite{Abadie2010} and \cite{Abadie2015}), corresponds to a traditional Fisher Randomization Test when treatment is randomly assigned.
-While this would mean that this test have exact size from a design-based perspective, this condition is unrealistic in most current SCE applications.
+\phantomsection The placebo method used by \cite{Andersson2019} is commonly used in practice and, as previously noted by \cite{Abadie2010} and \cite{Abadie2015}, it corresponds to a traditional Fisher Randomization Test when treatment is randomly assigned.
+While this would mean that this test has an exact size from a design-based perspective, this condition is unrealistic in most current SCE applications.
 Several other methods of inference for SCEs have recently been proposed in addition to the method of \cite{Abadie2010}.
 I discuss the differences between these methods and the $t$-test using the Orthogonalized SCE and then compare their performance in simulations.